Exile (song): Best-of lists

 Elle named the song as the second-best of 2020, while Men's Health included it in its ranking of best 25 songs of 2020.
 NME writer Hannah Mylrea placed the song at number 20 on her list ranking all 161 songs by Swift, praising it as one of Swift's most impressive collaborations.
-Laura Paterson, editor at Vogue, listed "Exile" as one of the 29 best songs of 2020, and christened it "the melancholic duo that 2020 deserved", merging "an angsty, sing-your-guts-out Taylor anthem" with "mid-2000s nostalgia for the folksy sounds of Bon Iver".
+Laura Paterson, editor at Vogue, listed "Exile" as one of the 29 best songs of 2020, and called it "the melancholic duo that 2020 deserved", merging "an angsty, sing-your-guts-out Taylor anthem" with "mid-2000s nostalgia for the folksy sounds of Bon Iver".
 Surprised by a Swift-Vernon duet, NBHAP named the song the eleventh best of 2020, and welcomed Vernon's return to his "pure and deep voice".
 Slant named "Exile" as the fourth-best song of 2020.
 Complex critic Aia Adriano placed "Exile" at number 4 on her list ranking the best songs of 2020.
 In August 2022, Billboard ranked all of Swift's 29 collaborations with other artists, placing "Exile" first.